Skip to main content Skip to footer

 The weakness you choose should come out as a problem that is almost solved; it shouldn't be a critical and hopeless trait that cannot be helped.

 An example could be that you've had trouble in the past with planning and prioritisation.
-However, demonstrate and clearly explain that you are taking steps to correct this; could be through the use of a pocket planner or simply actively making more lists throughout the day to ensure work tasks are completed.
+However, demonstrate and clearly explain that you are taking steps to correct this; this could be through the use of a pocket planner or simply actively making more lists throughout the day to ensure work tasks are completed.

 DO YOUR RESEARCH - a little research into a company before an interview will likely help you to understand the employer and their needs more, and help you prepare an appropriate answer.